San Juan, Philippines

 When we asked people what advice they would give someone preparing to move to San Juan, they said:

 "Before retiring in San Juan, expats should know that the cost of living is generally lower than in many Western countries, but it can vary depending on lifestyle choices.
 The official language is Filipino, but English is widely spoken, especially in urban areas.
 The climate is tropical, with a dry season from November to April and a rainy season from May to October.
 Healthcare in the Philippines is a mix of public and private providers.
 While the quality of care can be good, especially in private hospitals, it may not be up to the standards expats are used to.
 It's recommended to have comprehensive health insurance that covers treatment in private hospitals.
 San Juan is a bustling city with a rich history and vibrant culture.
 It offers a range of amenities, from shopping malls and restaurants to parks and museums.
 However, traffic can be heavy, and public transportation is not always reliable.
 The Philippines has a relatively high crime rate compared to some other countries, although expats who take sensible precautions are unlikely to encounter problems.
 It's advisable to avoid certain areas, especially at night, and to be aware of common scams.
 The process of obtaining a retirement visa in the Philippines can be complex and time-consuming.
 Expats should start the process well in advance and may want to seek legal advice.
 The Special Resident Retiree’s Visa (SRRV) is a popular option for many retirees.
 The Philippines has a diverse and welcoming culture, but it's important for expats to respect local customs and traditions.
 This includes dressing modestly, especially in rural areas, and avoiding sensitive topics of conversation.
 Finally, while the Philippines offers a relaxed lifestyle, it's also prone to natural disasters such as typhoons, earthquakes, and volcanic eruptions.
-Expats should be prepared for these risks and have a plan in place in case of emergencies," remarked one expat who made the move to San Juan.
+Expats should be prepared for these risks and have a plan in place in case of emergencies," said one expat in San Juan.

 Get Quote